Microfilariae develop into pre-sausage, sausage, and late sausage stages

 DMEM/Ham’s F-12 provides a relatively favorable condition for the in vitro cultivation of D. immitis microfilariae

 To determine suitable conditions for the in vitro cultivation of D. immitis microfilariae, extracted microfilariae were incubated in various commercially available culture media at 26⁰C for 22 days.
-Results showed that both RPMI 1640 and Schneider’s insect medium were poor at sustaining the development and motility of the microfilariae (Fig 3a-b).
-DMEM maintained microfilariae motility but was unable to initiate development to the pre-sausage stage (Fig 3c), while Ham’s F-12 was beneficial to their development.
-Reduced motility was associated with this development (Fig 3d).
-When mixed at a 1:1 ratio, DMEM/Ham’s F-12 provided a favorable condition for the microfilariae and supported larvae development to the pre-sausage and sausage stage (Fig 3e).
+Results showed that both RPMI 1640 and Schneider’s insect medium were poor at sustaining the development and motility of the microfilariae (Fig. 3a-b).
+DMEM maintained microfilariae motility but was unable to initiate development into the pre-sausage stage (Fig. 3c), while Ham’s F-12 was beneficial to their development but motility was compromised (Fig. 3d).
+When mixed at a 1:1 ratio, DMEM/Ham’s F-12 provided a favorable condition for the microfilariae and supported larvae development to the pre-sausage and sausage stage (Fig. 3e).

-When 10% heat-inactivated FBS was added to the microfilaria culture, development and motility of the parasite were both drastically reduced, and microfilariae appeared more lethargic and degenerate, with little development to the pre-sausage stage observed in most groups (Fig 3a, b, d, e).
-An exception was seen in those that were incubated in DMEM and 10% FBS (Fig 3c); although development was initiated in this group and some pre-sausages developed into sausages, most of the parasites appeared degenerated and motility was greatly reduced compared to the group without 10% FBS.
+When 10% heat-inactivated FBS was added to the microfilaria culture, development and motility of the parasite were both drastically lowered, and microfilariae appeared more lethargic and degenerated, with little development to the pre-sausage stage observed in most groups (Fig. 3a, b, d, e).
+An exception was seen in those that were incubated in DMEM and 10% FBS (Fig. 3c); although development was initiated in this group and some pre-sausages developed into sausages, most of the parasites appeared degenerated and motility was greatly reduced compared to the group without 10% FBS.

 Anopheles gambiae cells and cell-secreted factors promote D. immitis microfilariae development

-Anopheles gambiae cells were introduced to the culture of microfilariae incubated in DMEM/Ham’s F‑12 for 22 days to test the effect of insect cells on the development of the microfilariae.
-Consistent with results in Fig 3, larvae incubated in DMEM/F-12 in the absence of mosquito cells developed into the pre-sausage stage at around day 4, with few that developed into the sausage stage throughout the 22-day incubation period.
-The presence of An. gambiae cells, however, initiated faster development and significantly higher levels of sausage stages were observed as early as day 7 (Fig 4a-b).
+Anopheles gambiae cells were introduced to the culture of microfilariae incubated in DMEM/Ham’s F12 for 22 days to test the effect of insect cells on the development of the microfilariae.
+Consistent with results in Fig. 3, larvae incubated in DMEM/F-12 in the absence of mosquito cells developed into the pre-sausage stage at around day 4, with few that developed into the sausage stage throughout the 22-day incubation period.
+The presence of An. gambiae cells, however, initiated faster development and significantly higher levels of sausage stages were observed as early as day 8 (Fig. 4a-b).
 Also, some parasites were able to develop into the late sausage stage.

-While motility always decreased as the microfilariae developed to the pre-sausage and later stages, the presence of cells and cell-conditioned media seemed to better maintain parasite activity, whereas in the absence of cells, motility dropped at a faster rate and the parasites appeared more sluggish.
-The presence of cells in the culture also appeared to slow the drop in motility compared to parasites cultured in cell-conditioned media, although the motility results were not significantly different (Fig 4e).
+In terms of motility, the presence of cells and cell-conditioned media seemed to improve and maintain parasite activity, whereas in the absence of cells, motility dropped at a faster rate and the parasites appeared more sluggish.
+The presence of physical cells in the culture also appeared to slow the drop in motility compared to parasites cultured in cell-conditioned media (Fig. 4e).

 EcR, rxr-1 and downstream early regulatory genes are upregulated in developing microfilariae

-As steroid-nuclear hormone receptor signaling plays an important role in ecdysozoans development , microfilariae were collected every 3 days and the transcript levels of the Dim‑EcR, Dim-rxr-1, and downstream early regulatory genes were measured to determine the transcriptional change in the ecdysteroid signaling pathway during microfilarial developmental changes.
-Dim‑nhr-7 and Dim-nhr-6, orthologues of E78 and E75, respectively, are both downstream early regulatory genes of the ecdysone receptor.
-The putative EcRE was found in the upstream promoter regions of both Dim‑nhr-7 and Dim-nhr-6, indicating that Dim-nhr-7 and Dim‑nhr-6 can potentially be regulated by EcR directly (Fig 5).
+As the steroid-nuclear hormone receptor signaling plays an important role in ecdysozoans development , microfilariae were collected every 3 days and the transcript levels of the DimEcR, Dim-rxr-1, and downstream early regulatory genes were measured to determine the transcriptional change in the ecdysteroid signaling pathway during microfilarial developmental changes.
+Dimnhr-7 and Dim-nhr-6, orthologues of E78 and E75, respectively, are both downstream early regulatory genes of the ecdysone receptor.
+Putative EcRE was found in the upstream promoter regions of both Dimnhr-7 and Dim-nhr-6, indicating that Dim-nhr-7 and Dimnhr-6 can potentially be regulated by EcR directly (Fig. 5).
 All primer pairs (Additional file 1: Table 1) were optimized for specificity and efficiency, and the cycle threshold (Ct) values from qPCR were used to estimate template concentrations for use on the ddPCR.
-After normalizing the genes of interest to three reference genes Dim‑GAPDH, Dim-Actin, and Dim-β-tubulin, results in Fig 6a-d show that Dim-EcR, Dim-rxr-1, Dim-nhr-7, and Dim-nhr-6 were all upregulated to different magnitudes in developing L1 larvae.
+After normalizing the genes of interest to three reference genes DimGAPDH, Dim-Actin, and Dim-β-tubulin, results in Fig. 6a-d show that Dim-EcR, Dim-rxr-1, Dim-nhr-7, and Dim-nhr-6 were all upregulated to different magnitudes in developing L1 larvae.
 In both no-cell and An. gambiae cell-conditioned media groups, transcript levels of all four genes consistently increased during the first few days of development.
-However, in no-cell groups, transcript levels incurred a drop at around day 13-16 for all four genes, after which an increase was seen again on day 19.
-In groups cultured in the cell-conditioned medium, a gradual increase throughout the 22-day incubation period was seen for Dim-EcR, Dim-rxr-1, and Dim‑nhr‑6, with a sharp rise on day 22.
+However, in no-cell groups, transcript levels incurred a drop at around day 13–16 for all four genes, after which an increase was seen again on day 19.
+In groups cultured in the cell-conditioned medium, a gradual increase throughout the 22-day incubation period was seen for Dim-EcR, Dim-rxr-1, and Dimnhr6, with a sharp rise on day 22.
 On the other hand, the transcript level of Dim-nhr-7 in the cell-conditioned medium group remained relatively constant during the early incubation period, but a sharp rise could be seen on day 22.

 20-hydroxyecdysone promotes development to sausage and late sausage stage larvae

 In view of the upregulation of genes involved in the ecdysone regulatory development pathway, the effects of 20-hydroxyecdysone (20E) were investigated on microfilariae cultured in vitro, without insect cells or insect cell-conditioned medium.
-When microfilariae were treated with 5 µM 20E every day, with (2-Hydroxypropyl)-β-cyclodextrin (HP-β-CD) as the carrier of the hydrophobic compound, there were significantly higher level of total pre-sausage stage larvae at day 19, and a significantly higher level of sausage stage larvae in the culture at the end of the 22-day incubation, compared to the DMSO + HP-β‑CD control group.
-With the increase in development to the sausage stage larvae in the 20E-treated parasites compared to the control group at day 22, as might be expected, there was a drop in the level of the pre-sausage stage larvae (Fig 7a‑b) at this time.
-There were no significant differences between the motility of parasites in the 20E-treated group and the control group, except a slightly higher proportion that were observed to be motile for the 20E-treated group on day 16 of the incubation (Fig 7c).
+When microfilariae were treated with 5 µM 20E every day, with (2-Hydroxypropyl)-β-cyclodextrin (HP-β-CD) as the carrier of the hydrophobic compound, there were significantly higher levels of sausage stage and late sausage stage larvae in the culture at the end of the 22-day incubation, compared to the DMSO + HP-βCD control group.
+This was accompanied by a drop in the level of the pre-sausage stage larvae (Fig. 7ab).
+In terms of the overall motility, there was no significant difference between the parasite activity of the 20E-treated group and the control group, except a slightly higher level of motility for the 20E-treated group on day 16 of the incubation (Fig. 7c).